thaabomb/EightyPercentSafer/outline.md

-- Intro
+- Describe the result: an 80% reduction in the fatal accident rate
-- Describe how CAST reduced the fatal accident rate by 80%
+- Describe CAST and how CAST helped achieve that result
 - Describe how collaborative safety could make healthcare safer